 - Buy a bike suited for the type of cycling your child will be doing.
 There are many styles of bikes and having the appropriate kind is important.
 For instance, a one-speed BMX-style bike won’t be much fun for cycling any distances on the trails or roads.

 - Be sure to test-ride the bike.
 You wouldn’t dream of buying a car without taking it for a test spin, would you?
 To properly check fit and control, your child needs to test-ride the bike.
 Shop at your local bike shop.
 Bicycle shops typically sell higher-quality bikes at competitive prices and will stand behind their products.
 In the long run, a better-quality bicycle will save you money on replacement parts and repairs.
-A good bicycle will last for years and, with good maintenance, can be sold once your child has outgrown it.
-A bike from a bicycle shop has also been properly assembled and is therefore safer.
-For instance, an improperly assembled jumping bike may literally fall apart during use.
+A good bicycle will last for years and, with basic maintenance, can be sold or passed down to a younger child.

 - Buy a properly fitting helmet.
 Helmets can significantly reduce the chance of a head injury in a crash, but only if they fit right.
 To make sure the helmet fits properly, learn with your child how to do the Eyes, Ears and Mouth Test and have him or her check the helmet fit every time he or she puts it on.
 Higher-quality helmets ($30 and up) will be much easier to adjust.
 Let your kids pick out a model they like to help them take ownership (will make it easier to get them to wear it).
 Be a good role model by wearing a helmet yourself every time you ride.